ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03-traversing-trees.md

 - *inorder*:   B D A G E C H F I
 - *postorder*: D B G E H I F C A

-It may not be immediately obvious that this is the order produced by the procedures above, but "running" them on pen and paper should convince you.
-From the code it is clear that in `postorder(A)`, $A$ is be the last node to be printed.
+It may not be immediately obvious that the procedures above produce this order, but this can be checked by tracing them on paper.
+For example, in `postorder(A)`, the code makes it clear that `A` is printed last.
-More generally, postorder will always print both children before the parent, so an order that prints C before either F or E would not be postorder.
+More generally, postorder always prints both children before the parent, so an ordering that prints `C` before either `E` or `F` is not postorder.

-Example cases for each of the orders:
+Each traversal order is useful in different situations.

-- *preorder*: Consider the file system tree in #fig:TreeExamples.
-A preorder can be used to print the directory structure with files nested inside their folders.
+For example, a preorder traversal is appropriate for the file system tree in @fig:TreeExamples, because it can print each folder before the files and subfolders it contains.
-- *inorder*: Printing the expression tree in @fig:expression_tree is an inorder traversal: First print the left operand, then the operator, then the right operand.
+An inorder traversal appears naturally when printing the expression tree in @fig:expression_tree, since we first print the left operand, then the operator, and finally the right operand.
-- *postorder*: If we want to delete the tree in @Fig:bintree_with_pointers and free all the memory, we should do it from the bottom up, which is a postorder traversal.
+A postorder traversal is useful when deleting the tree in @Fig:bintree_with_pointers and freeing its memory, because it processes the children before the parent.

 <!--
 Preorder traversal